The information on this page is for students. Please click here to access our AI Guidance for Teachers.

 - Try tasks in familiar subjects to better understand AI’s strengths and limitations.

 - For further learning, we recommend Ethan Mollick’s substack or his book Co-Intelligence.
-He is a professor at Wharton whom many people in higher education turn to for guidance about AI.

 Ethical Concerns